brt10/Behrend-Amorphous-Modeler/README.md

 #Behrend Amorphous Modelling

 ###BAM:
-The Behrend Amorphous Modeller takes an input file ending in `.input` and will generate output files with the following extensions:
+The Behrend Amorphous Modeller takes an input file ending in `.input` and will generate output files with the same prefix and the following extensions:
 * `.e` - energy file
 * `.b` - bond file
 * `.nn` - nearest neighbors file